 A student may elect only one of the majors offered by the Economics Department.

-* Beginning with the Class of 2018, students who do not complete Economics 133 and 134, as well as one of the calculus courses required for the majors with a grade of C- or above, may not enroll in Economics 223.
+* Students who do not complete Economics 133 and 134, as well as one of the calculus courses required for the majors with a grade of C- or above, may not enroll in Economics 223.

-** Note: To continue in the major, students must receive a grade of C- or better in Economics 223 and 224.
-Both economic theory courses (223, 224) must be taken at Colby.
-Any student who has tried and failed to satisfy an intermediate theory requirement at Colby (i.e., received a grade of D+ or below for the major) may elect to take the same course elsewhere by securing the approval of the department chair on the standard credit transfer approval form.
-For other students seeking to fulfill the intermediate theory requirement with a course taken elsewhere, approval for the standard credit transfer form can be secured only by petitioning the Economics Department and having the petition approved by majority vote of the Economics Department faculty.
+** Note: To continue in the major, students must receive a grade of C- or better in Economics 223, 224, and 293.
+Both theory courses (223, 224) must be taken at Colby.
+Any student who has tried and failed to satisfy the EC223 or EC224 requirement at Colby (i.e., received a grade of D+ or below for the major) may elect to take the same course elsewhere by securing the approval of the department chair on the standard credit transfer approval form.
+For other students seeking to fulfill the EC223 or EC224 requirement with a course taken elsewhere, approval for the standard credit transfer form can be secured only by petitioning the Economics Department and having the petition approved by majority vote of the Economics Department faculty.

 At least one 300-level elective course must be taken at Colby regardless of the number and level of credits transferred from your study abroad.

-Students who wish to do graduate work in economics are encouraged to consider enrolling in Economics 336 and taking additional courses in mathematics, especially Mathematics 253, 274, 311, 338, 381, and Statistics 382.
+Students who wish to do graduate work in economics are encouraged to consider an honors thesis and take additional courses in mathematics, especially Mathematics 253, 274, 311, 338, and Computer Science 151, 152, or 153.

 The point scale for retention of the major applies to all courses offered toward the major.
+Independent studies and Economics 345 cannot be used to fulfill the elective course requirements for the majors.
 No economics courses listed for the majors may be taken satisfactory/unsatisfactory.

 Senior Thesis and Honors in Economics and Economics-Mathematics

-Students wishing to further their economics training with a yearlong research project may register for Economics 491 during the fall of their senior year.
-At the end of the semester, students who are interested in pursuing honors research and who have the Economics Department’s approval, then complete a second semester of research by enrolling in Economics 484.
-Those completing Economics 484 with at least an A-, and who have maintained a GPA in the major of at least 3.50, are entitled to graduate with honors in the major.
+Students wishing to further their economics training with a yearlong research project must register for Economics 451 and 491 during the fall of their senior year.
+At the end of the fall semester, students who are interested in pursuing honors research and who have the Economics Department’s approval then complete a second semester of research by enrolling in Economics 451 and 484.
+Those completing Economics 451 and 484 with at least an A-, and who have maintained a GPA in the major of at least 3.50, are entitled to graduate with honors in the major.
 Another option, the Senior Thesis, is available to students who want to do a yearlong research project but do not meet the GPA requirement for honors.
-These students should enroll in Economics 491 followed by Economics 482.
+These students should enroll in Economics 451 and 491 in the fall followed by Economics 451 and 482 in the spring.
 Further details can be obtained from the department.